Takeuchi-Schneider equivalence and calculi for homogeneous spaces of Hopf algebroids: Hopf-Galois extensions, Hopf algebroids, and Hopf-Galois comodules

 In such a case, {\em i.e.}, if $M$ is a Hopf-Galois comodule, the following identities taken from \cite[Prop.~3.0.6]{Che:ITFLHLB} are satisfied:

 for $r,r' \in R$ and $m \in M$, where in \eqref{Mch1} we mean the Takeuchi subspace

-It follows from \eqref{Mch4} and \eqref{Mch6} that $\rho_M := \ga^{-1}_M (- \otimes_R 1_\cH)$, that is, the map
+It follows from \eqref{Mch4} and \eqref{Mch6} that $\rho_M := \ga^{-1}_M (1_\cH \otimes_R -)$, that is, the map

 turns the left $\cH$-comodule $M$ one started with into a right one.
-In the flat case, invertibility of the Galois map of a left $\mathcal{H}$-comodule is automatic if $\mathcal{H}$ is a right Hopf algebroid.
-Indeed:
+The invertibility of the Galois map of a left $\mathcal{H}$-comodule is automatic if $\mathcal{H}$ is a right Hopf algebroid, as we will show now.
+The following is an enhancement of Theorem 3.0.4 in \cite{Che:ITFLHLB}.

-\begin{lemma}[{\cite[Thm.~3.0.4]{Che:ITFLHLB}}] If $\mathcal{H}$ is a right Hopf algebroid such that $\cH_\ract$ is flat over $R$, then any left $\mathcal{H}$-comodule $M$ is a Hopf-Galois comodule, that is to say, has a bijective Galois map as in Eq.~\eqref{duracell}. \end{lemma}
+\begin{lemma} A left bialgebroid $(\cH, R)$ is a right Hopf algebroid if and only if any left $\cH$-comodule is a Hopf-Galois comodule, that is to say, has a bijective Galois map as in Eq.~\eqref{duracell}. \end{lemma}